-I have been following the North End bicycle/parking issue quite closely and have to say that I appreciate and support the city's efforts to integrate vehicle and bike traffic and parking - with two conditions....
+I have been following the North End bicycle/parking issue quite closely and have to say that I appreciate and support the city's efforts to integrate vehicle and bike traffic and parking - with two conditions.....

-1) Maynard and Creighton Streets are perfectly situated as one-way for both cars and bicycles and must remain that way, and passes from Creighton and Maynard and adjacent streets (now that area permit parking will help alleviate the pressure for transient renters).
+- 1) Maynard and Creighton Streets are perfectly situated as one-way for both cars and bicycles and must remain that way, and - 2) Any local street parking places that are removed for street beautification and safety upgrades should be made up for by removing an equal number of non-resident commuter monthly parking passes from Creighton and Maynard and adjacent streets (now that area permit parking will help alleviate the pressure for transient renters).